 What to Buy in Paris: Best Souvenirs from France

 Eiffel Tower Statue

 One of the french stereotypes is that all Parisians wear berets.
 Perhaps they wear it with the mariners sweater as they paint their masterpieces by the Seine river?
+While not totally accurate, a beret will kick your fashion up a notch and looks great with most outfits!
 Most of the inexpensive ones that you will find in gift shops will be made in China, but you can slo check out boutiques that have locally made ones.

 A Marinière is a long sleeved jersey that was originally worn by the French Marine.
 It was introduced to the fashion industry by Coco Chanel and other designers quickly followed!
 It has become an iconic image of a Parisian ever since and you will fit right in sporting one with your newly purchased beret.